daitj/gnome-display-brightness-ddcutil/.github/ISSUE_TEMPLATE/bug_report.md

 Delete `$XDG_CACHE_HOME/ddcutil_detect` which generally is `~/.cache/ddcutil_detect` and try to run extension again.

 **Journal logs**
+You need to enable `Verbose debugging` from this extension's settings and then reload this extension first.
 ```
 journalctl --no-pager -b /usr/bin/gnome-shell
 Run above command and paste the log here